CrazyChaoz/tflite-rs/README.md

 # Compatibility

-This fork is only tested with
+This fork is tested with
-- a prebuilt `libtensorflowlite.so`
+- tensorflow `v2.19.0`
-- tensorflow `v2.13.0`
+- flatbuffers `v24.3.25`

-- flatbuffers `v23.1.21`
+I `build` by default, I have not tested it without.

 For a working example check out the nix devshell using `nix develop`